PHANTOM-Platform/OfflineMOM/README.md

 MAST can be installed by downloading [the latest binary release](https://mast.unican.es/#downloading), unpacking it, and adding it to your system path.
 To check this is installed, the tool `mast_analysis` should be on your system path, or you can set the `$MASTEXE` variable.

 	export MASTEXE=/mast/install/location/mast_analysis

+As MAST is a 32-bit application, you may have to install your operating system's 32-bit libraries.
+This is different for each OS, but for example, is achieved on a modern Ubuntu with the following:

+	dpkg --add-architecture i386
+	apt-get update
+	apt-get install libc6:i386 libstdc++6:i386

 You should ensure that the [PHANTOM Application Manager](https://github.com/PHANTOM-Platform/Application-Manager) is correctly set up and running.